 We take reports of damp and mould very seriously.
-If you spot signs of damp or mould in your home please report it to us immediately, even if the problem is only small.
+If you spot signs of damp or mould in your home please report it to us immediately.

 How to report damp and mould in your home